aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 ### Download Workshop Code

-1. Switch to the tab where you have your Cloud9 environment opened.
+1. Switch to the tab where you have your Cloud9 IDE opened.

-1. Clone the workshop repository to your IDE environmen by running the following command in the Cloud9 terminal window:
+1. Clone the workshop repository to your IDE environment by running the following command in the Cloud9 terminal window:

     ```console
     git clone https://github.com/aws-samples/aws-serverless-workshops.git